top of page

 So whenever the Torah talks about money, it really means silver!

-In addition to the general tithe, which is to be paid in silver, there are the following classic individual payments:
+In addition to the general tithe, which is to be paid in silver, there are the following mentions of payments, be it in sales contracts or bids for specific individual payments:

 Blessing: